mojaie/flashflood/docs/index.rst

 Flashflood Documentation
 ============================

-Flashflood is a HTTP API server builder for chemical data analysis.
-Flashflood includes DAG workflow assistance for parallel processing of chemical structure, chemical properties, biochemical activity data.
-This enables to build web server which can be accessed by web application, Jupyter notebook and any other analysis platform via HTTP.
+Flashflood is a directed acyclic graph (DAG) workflow-based HTTP API server builder.
+Input data is processed according to the workflow definition (data processing nodes and dataflow edges) and then the result JSON (and other formats) will be broadcasted via HTTP.
+This offers instant database access API to users to share their results and analysis regardless of their programming langages and environments.

 Features
 ----------

-- RESTful HTTP API builder
+- HTTP API builder
-- DAG workflow for analysis and database construction
+- Directed acyclic graph (DAG) workflow to process database records
-- Parallel computation
+- Asynchronus workflow: you can get records processed so far from ongoing tasks
-- Chemical database construction with SQLite3
+- Multiprocess (parallel) record processing
-- Library search (text match, chemical properties, sub/super structure)
+- Input from python list, SQLite table, text file (CSV-like) and SDFile.
-- Chemical space network generation (MCS-DR, RDKit fingerprint and RDKit MCS)
+- Chemical structure input (by using Chorus)
-- Output and reporting (JSON, Excel, SDFile and SQLite)
+- Output to JSON, Excel, SDFile and SQLite

 Contents: